technofocus-pte/agntcAIaccdepth/Day 3/Day-3-Custom-RAG-and-Semantic-Kernel/Instructions/Labs/Set- Up- Azure-AI-Foundry SDK and-Provision-Resources.md

     ![](../media/day2ex1-007.png)

 10. On the Overview pane, click on **Launch Azure AI Foundry**.
-This will navigate you to the Azure AI Foundry portal..
+This will navigate you to the Microsoft Foundry portal..

     ![](../media/day2ex1-008.png)